titomitto/clean-todo/CONTRIBUTING.md

 ## Getting Started

-To get started with contributing to My Awesome Flutter App, you will need to:
+To get started with contributing to Clean Todo, you will need to:

 1. Fork the repository on GitHub.
 2. Clone your forked repository onto your local machine.